oliver-chunlong/be-the-daily-olive/README.md

 The Daily Olive is a mock news site for articles, comments, votes, and all the juicy internet opinions in between.

 This is a RESTful API built using **Node.js**, **Express**, and **PostgreSQL**.
-It's developed as part of the wider NC News project for the Northcoders Software Development Bootcamp, designed to showcase the fundamentals of full-stack architecture from the server-side.
+It was developed as part of the NC News backend project for the Northcoders Software Development Bootcamp, designed to showcase the fundamentals of full-stack architecture from the server side.

 It's modular, it's test-driven, and it's held together with a few (happy) developer tears.